-Cedar City’s downtown has quaint shops, art galleries, local restaurants, three coffee houses, a unique music store, an old time soda fountain, antique stores, and regional arts & crafts shops.
-Historical buildings in the district include the Old Post Office, The Rock Church and the Union Pacific Railroad Depot.
-Most shops are open Mon-Sat.
-Includes the area of Main Street from 200 North to Center Street.
+Cedar City’s downtown has quaint shops, art galleries, local restaurants, coffee houses, an old-time soda fountain, and antique stores.
+Historical buildings in the district include the Old Post Office, Rock Church, and Union Pacific Railroad Depot.
+Most shops are open Monday-Saturday.
+Includes the area of Main St. from 200 North to Center St.

 RUN, WALK, OR BIKE THE COAL CREEK PARKWAY TRAIL

-The paved, scenic walking trail is located along the banks of Coal Creek and weaves its way up into Cedar Canyon for 3.5 miles.
-The trail is perfect for roller-blades, bikes, strollers, or just an afternoon walk with a loved one or a pet.
+The paved, scenic walking trail is located along the banks of Coal Creek and weaves its way up into Cedar Canyon.
+The 3.5-mile trail is perfect for rollerblades, bikes, strollers, or just an afternoon walk with a loved one or pet.
 There are exercise stations along the trail.
-Access points from Bicentennial Park, Veterans Park, Visitor Center and Cedar Canyon Park.
+Access the trail at Bicentennial Park, Veterans Park, Cedar City Visitor Center, and Cedar Canyon Park.

 SING ALONG AT THE UTAH SHAKESPEARE FESTIVAL GREENSHOW